Google Workspace Studio Beginners Guide: Build AI Agents with Step-by-Step Tutorials

 Extensibility also includes specialised AI agents called Gems.
 In the Ask a Gem step, you can use an AI agent that has been pre-trained for a very specific expertise, such as a “Brainstormer” or a “Sales Pitch Ideator,” rather than just asking general questions to Gemini

-Building Your First Agents: Detailed Tutorials
+Building AI Agents: Detailed Tutorials

-Tutorial 1: The Meeting Sentinel
+Tutorial 1: The Dynamic Escalation Router

 Construction: